junglok/tem-docs/docs/cryoSPARC.rst

 --------------------------------

 By default, master processes (webapp, command_core, database, etc.) are automatilly started during configuration automation.
-Users should check and verify whether the master processes are working correctly on tem-ui.sdfarm.kr login node or not.
+Users should check and verify whether the master processes are working correctly on tem-cs-el7.sdfarm.kr login node or not.

 * **Checking environment variables for cryoSPARC instance**